Dental Implants Austin

 Dental Implant Surgery

 Although the dental implant procedure does not take place at our office or with our team, we are still here to support you and will work with your specialist to carry out your personalized treatment plan.
-We trust only certain local experts, confident that they will care of our patients just as well as we do here at Snow Dental.
+We trust only certain local experts, confident that they will care for our patients just as well as we do here at Snow Dental.

 Dental Implant Osseointegration & Abutment

 For several months, usually between three and six, you’ll need time to heal from the placement procedure.
 Under the gums’ surface, your jawbone will produce new growth and surround the implant.
-This processes, which is called osseointegration, is essential for your smile’s success.
+This process, which is called osseointegration, is essential for your smile’s success.

 When osseointegration is complete, you’ll then need another minor procedure where the gums are opened superficially to put an abutment or connection piece in the post.
 The abutment will stick up above the gums.